 Dr. McClester Brown is originally from a small town in Northeast Ohio.
-She attended John Carroll University for her undergraduate training and went on to the University of Cincinnati College of Medicine to complete her medical degree.
-Her desire to be a well rounded clinician with training in full scope family medicine led her to the University of North Carolina for her residency training.
+She attended John Carroll University for her undergraduate training and completed medical school at the University of Cincinnati College of Medicine.
+Her desire to be a well-rounded clinician with training in full scope family medicine led her to the University of North Carolina for residency training.
 Prior to joining faculty, she completed a fellowship in Geriatric Medicine at UNC.
 Dr. McClester Brown joined the department in 2014 and completed the part-time Faculty Development Fellowship in 2016.
-She served as the Co-Director of the Family Medicine Inpatient Service prior to stepping into her role as assistant program director.

 Areas of Interest

-Dr. McClester Brown enjoys the opportunity to mentor and learn with residents as they move through their residency careers.
-She loves the chance to watch a bright and eager intern develop into a confident, caring, strong physician.
+Dr. McClester Brown enjoys the opportunity to mentor and learn alongside residents as they move through their residency careers.
+She loves the chance to watch a bright and eager intern develop into a confident, caring, competent physician.
 Her clinical practice includes care of a full spectrum of patients, with a special interest in caring for older adults.
 She sees patients at the Family Medicine Center, a local continuing care retirement community, and in the inpatient setting.
 Her scholarly work and teaching interests are focused on care of the older adult and combatting ageism.
 She is the principle investigator of a HRSA Geriatric Academic Career Award and a HRSA Primary Care Training and Enhancement award.

 In her free time, Dr. McClester Brown enjoys spending time with her family.
-She enjoys barre classes, spinning, hiking, and exploring the world through her young children’s eyes.
+She enjoys spin classes, hiking, and exploring the world through her children’s eyes.